-When an employee returns to work after family leave:
+When an employee returns to work after familyFMLA leave :

-- the City shall place the employee in the same position the employee held when the leave began or in another City position with equivalent benefits and pay; - the return is subject to bona fide changes in compensation or work duties; - the employee does not have return rights if: - a. the City eliminates the employee's position by a bona fide restructuring or reduction-in-force; or - b. the employee takes another job; or - c. the employee fails to provide the required timely notice of family leave or fails to return on the established ending date of the leave.
+the City shall place the employee in the same position the employee held when the leave began or in another City position with equivalent benefits and pay; the return is subject to bona fide changes in compensation or work duties; the employee does not have return rights if:

-L. Supplemental Paid Family Leave
+- the City eliminates the employee's position by a bona fide restructuring or reduction-in-force; or - the employee takes another job; or - the employee fails to provide the required timely notice of family leave or fails to return on the established ending date of the leave.

-Applies to: Regular employees
+K.M.
+Supplemental Paid Family & Medical Leave (SPFML)

-Supplemental Paid Family Leave provides employees an increased ability to attend to family matters by supplementing an employee's accrued paid leaves.
-The employee will receive the equivalent of his or her full pay for up to a total of twelve weeks, when combined with the employee's accrued leave (except for two weeks of their accrued leave), to pay for a qualified family leave.
+Applies to: Regular employees. including Limited Term Employees Supplemental Paid Family & Medical Leave provides(SPFML) affords employees an increased ability to attend to their own health needs or those of their family matters by supplementing an employee's accrued paid leaves.
+The employee will receive the equivalent of his or her full pay for upproviding additional pay as a supplement to a total of twelve weeks, when combined with the partial wage replacement benefit received from the employee's accrued leave (except for two weeks of their accrued leave), to pay for a qualified family leave.
 Refer to Section VI Benefits, Family Leave under FMLA or Victims of Domestic Violence leave to learn what constitutes a qualifying event.